Looking for vertex number one: Introduction

 The \PAG\ $G_n$ was first discussed by Barab\'asi and Albert \cite{BA} and then rigorously analysed by Bollob\'as, Riordan, Spencer and Tusn\'ady \cite{BRST}.
 It is perhaps the simplest model of a natural process that produces a graph with a power law degree sequence.

 The \PAG\ can be viewed as a sequence of random graphs $G_1,G_2,\ldots,G_n$ where $G_{t+1}$ is obtained from $G_t$ as follows: Given $G_t$, we add vertex $t+1$ and $m$ random edges $\set{e_i=(t+1,u_i):\;1\leq i\leq m}$ incident with vertex $t+1$.
 Here the constant $m$ is a parameter of the model.
-The vertices $u_i$ are not chosen uniformly from $V_t$, instead they are chosen proportional to their degrees.
+The vertices $u_i$ are not chosen uniformly from $V_t$, instead they are chosen with probabilities proportional to their degrees.
 This tends to generate some very high degree vertices, compared with what one would expect in Erd\H{o}s-R\'enyi models with the same edge-density.
 We refer to $u_1,u_2,\ldots,u_m$ as the {\em left} choices of vertex $t+1$.
 We also say that $t+1$ is a {\em right} neighbor of $u_i$ for $i=1,2,\ldots,m$.

 We consider the problem of searching through the preferential attachment graph looking for vertex number 1, using only local information.
-This was considered by Borgs, Brautbar, Chayes, Khanna and Lucire \cite{BBCKL} in the context of the Preferential Attachment Graph $G_n=(V_n,E_n)$, defined below.
+This was addressed by Borgs, Brautbar, Chayes, Khanna and Lucier \cite{BBCKL} in the context of the Preferential Attachment Graph $G_n=(V_n,E_n)$.
 Here $V_n=[n]=\set{1,2,\ldots,n}$.
-They present the following local algorithm that searches for vertex 1, in a graph which may be too large to hold in memory in its entirety.
-(It is assumed that once the search reaches vertex 1, it will recognise the fact.) \begin{enumerate}[1:] \item Initialize a list $\cL$ to contain an arbitrary node $u$ in the graph. \item {\bf while} $\cL$ does not contain node 1 {\bf do} \item \ \ Add a node of maximum degree in $N(\cL)$ to $\cL$ {\bf od}; \item return $L$ \end{enumerate} Here for vertex set $\cL$, we let $N(\cL)=\set{w\notin \cL:\;\exists v\in \cL\ s.t.\ \set{v,w}\in E_n}$.
+They present the following local algorithm that searches for vertex 1, in a graph which may be too large to hold in memory in its entirety. \begin{enumerate}[label=\arabic*:] \item Initialize a list $\cL$ to contain an arbitrary node $u$ in the graph. \item {\bf while} $\cL$ does not contain node 1 {\bf do} \item \ \ Add a node of maximum degree in $N(\cL)$ to $\cL$ {\bf od}; \item return $\cL$ \end{enumerate} Here for vertex set $\cL$, we let $N(\cL)=\set{w\notin \cL:\;\exists v\in \cL\ s.t.\ \set{v,w}\in E_n}$.

 They show that w.h.p. the algorithm succeeds in reaching vertex 1 in $O(\log^4n)$ steps.
+(We assume that an algorithm can recognize vertex 1 when it is reached.)
 In \cite{BBCKL}, they also show how a local algorithm to find vertex 1 can be used to give local algorithms for some other problems.
+We also note that Brautbar and Kearns \cite{BK} considered local algorithms in a more general context.
+There the algorithm is allowed to jump to random vertices as well as crawl around the graph in the search for vertices of high degree and high clustering coefficient.